 Annuities aren’t suitable for every investor.
 If you were conned into inappropriately investing in an annuity and suffered serious losses because of this, a lawyer knowledgeable about annuity fraud may be able to help you initiate a complaint.

 Every investor has their own goals for their investment portfolio.
 Some of the most common types of investment opportunities are annuities.
-However, annuities are not appropriate for all investors; in fact, they are only suitable for certain types of investors.
+However, annuities are not appropriate for all investors; in fact, they are suitable only for certain types.

-If you invested in an annuity and realized that you were never going to see any gains, or suffered massive losses due to an annuity investment, you may be able to file a complaint with the Financial Industry Regulatory Authority (FINRA) seeking full recovery of your losses.
+If you invested in an annuity and realized that you will never see any gains or you have suffered massive losses due to an annuity investment, you may be able to file a complaint with the Financial Industry Regulatory Authority (FINRA) seeking full recovery of your losses.

-We understand that you may be feeling intimidated and are overwhelmed at the thought of moving forward with arbitration proceedings.
+We understand that you may be intimidated by the thought of moving forward with arbitration proceedings.
 But when you have an experienced annuity fraud lawyer at Wolper Law Firm on your side, your chances of winning in arbitration may be significantly increased.

 What Are Annuities?

 An annuity is an insurance contract that provides you with regular payments once the annuity has matured.
 This is a great way to ensure that you have an income after you retire and can ensure that your retirement savings are protected.

 However, while this may sound like a wonderful opportunity, purchasing annuities is not always appropriate for every investor.
 To purchase an annuity, you must typically put up most or all of the funds upfront.
 Because the annuity doesn’t mature for a period of time, usually anywhere between fifteen and thirty years, annuities are not generally suitable for senior investors who may not be able to reap the benefits of their annuity.